 Avocado Buying Advice

-The first step to choosing great avocados is simply to buy the right variety.
-Hass avocados are widely-regarded as the tastiest.
-And any avocado that resembles the Hass usually won’t disappoint, even if it’s an alternate variety.
+Some avocado varieties are tastier than others.
+Hass avocados are widely-regarded as the best.
+Any avocado that resembles a Hass will rarely disappoint, even if it’s an alternate variety.
 I try to buy fuerte avocados when Hass aren’t available.
 Reed avocados are also excellent, but they have a short growing season.
-Generally, large avocados with shiny skins are terrible.
+Generally, huge avocados with thin and shiny skins are terrible.
 At all costs avoid the slick-skinned bacon avocado, as this variety lacks flavor and has a watery texture.